Code of Ethics

 1.3 Annual Review and Periodic Updates

-STURGEON will review the Code of Ethics and associated Policies annually pursuant to regulatory requirements to ensure that they remains adequate and effective.
+STURGEON will review the Code of Ethics and associated Policies annually pursuant to regulatory requirements to ensure that they remain adequate and effective.

 Because STURGEON’S policies, governmental regulations and industry standards relating to personal trading and potential conflicts of interest may change over time, STURGEON may modify any or all of the policies and procedures set forth in the Code.
 Should STURGEON revise the Code, you will receive written notification from the Compliance Officer.
 It is the responsibility of each employee to become familiar with any modifications to the Code.